 Wanted: Women, young and old, in search of meaningful summer jobs.
-Average pay, long hours, and more personal rewards than you can imagine.
+Internships available!

 Green Cove has a long standing tradition as an adventure camp for girls.
 Because a good camp is devoted full-time to kids, it can provide role models, time and opportunities that are difficult, if not impossible, to duplicate elsewhere.